matszpk/amdcovc/README.md

 ./amdcovc -?
 ```

-To set core clock and memory clock for first adapter, just type:
+To set the core clock and memory clock for first adapter (0) to 1000MHz with a
+memory clock of 1200MHz, type:

 ```
 ./amdcovc coreclk:0=1000 memclk:0=1200
 ```

-Sets core clock to 1000 MHz and memory clock to 1200 MHz.

 ### Understanding info printed by program

-The AMDCOVC by default prints following informations about graphics card:
+The AMDCOVC by default prints following information about a graphics card:

 ```
 Adapter 1: Pitcairn PRO [Radeon HD 7850 / R7 265 / R9 270 1024SP]